check-spelling-sandbox/redpanda/docs/rfcs/20190926_cluster_controller.md

 Upon local node start, restart, crash, etc, we bootstrap by read the controller contents entirely.
-We expect the ammount of data to be actually small, i.e.: less than 1GB of content.
+We expect the amount of data to be actually small, i.e.: less than 1GB of content.

 While we are reading the contents, we delegate to `sharded<cluster::partition_manager> pm` the recovery of particular `ntp` via